Tesla Hits $1 Trillion Market Cap—Musk Becomes $300 Billion Man After Trump Win

 In March, Trump stated that the U.S. automotive industry could suffer a “bloodbath” partly because of the current administration’s green energy policies.

-President Joe Biden’s landmark legislation maintains a plethora of EV incentives to accelerate the transition from gas-powered automobiles to new energy vehicles.
+President Joe Biden’s administration has introduced EV incentives and EV-related grants to accelerate the transition from gas-powered automobiles to new energy vehicles.

-Still, Tesla could benefit under a Trump administration and provide the company with a competitive advantage, says Wedbush Securities analyst Dan Ives.
+Still, Tesla could benefit under a Trump administration and provide the company with a competitive advantage, according to Wedbush Securities analyst Dan Ives.

 “Tesla has the scale and scope that is unmatched in the EV industry, and this dynamic could give Musk and Tesla a clear competitive advantage in a non-EV subsidy environment, coupled with likely higher China tariffs that would continue to push away cheaper Chinese EV players,” Ives said in a note.

-Seth Goldstein, an analyst at Morningstar Research, says any changes to EV subsidies could affect domestic sales of electric cars.
+Seth Goldstein, an analyst at Morningstar Research, said that any changes to EV subsidies could affect domestic sales of electric cars.

 “The largest implication we see for EVs and lithium demand is a potential change to the EV subsidies that were created in the Inflation Reduction Act of 2022,” Goldstein said in a recent note.
 “Should this occur, we would expect to see lower near-term U.S. EV sales, slightly weighing on lithium demand.”

-Tesla CEO Elon Musk (R) speaks on stage as he joins former President Donald Trump during a campaign rally at the site of the first assassination attempt against him, in Butler, Pa., on Oct.
+Tesla CEO Elon Musk (R) on stage with former President Donald Trump during a campaign rally in Butler, Pa., on Oct.
 5, 2024.
 (Jim WATSON/AFP)

-Tesla CEO Elon Musk (R) speaks on stage as he joins former President Donald Trump during a campaign rally at the site of the first assassination attempt against him, in Butler, Pa., on Oct.
+Tesla CEO Elon Musk (R) on stage with former President Donald Trump during a campaign rally in Butler, Pa., on Oct.
 5, 2024.
 Jim WATSON/AFP

 The stock has trended upward in the second half following a lackluster first half.
 Shares soared last month after the company’s upbeat third-quarter earnings report.

 Tesla topped Wall Street forecasts in the third quarter and registered better-than-expected profits.
-In the earnings call, Musk also revealed that his “best guess” is that vehicle growth will reach 20 to 30 percent in 2025 amid “lower cost vehicles” and the “advent of autonomy.”
+In the earnings call, Musk said that his “best guess” is that vehicle growth will reach 20 to 30 percent in 2025 amid “lower cost vehicles” and the “advent of autonomy.”

-Musk noted that he would help speed up the federal approval process for autonomous vehicles.
+Musk also said that he would help speed up the federal approval process for autonomous vehicles.

 “A national approval is important.
 There’s a partner of government efficiency; I'll try to help make that moving,” he told analysts.

-The first half of 2024, says Goldstein, was “likely the bottom” for the company.
+The first half of 2024, Goldstein said, was “likely the bottom” for the company.

-“In our view, the results signal that the first half of 2024 was likely the bottom for Tesla’s automotive gross profits, as we expect fourth-quarter results will also exceed 20%,” Goldstein said in an Oct.
+“In our view, the results signal that the first half of 2024 was likely the bottom for Tesla’s automotive gross profits, as we expect fourth-quarter results will also exceed 20 [percent],” Goldstein said in an Oct.
 24 note.

 Andrew Moran